 Choosing your family lawyer is a decision that can have a significant impact on how your property settlement negotiations and resolution unfolds.
 We have compiled a list of considerations to help you select the right lawyer for you along with what to ask and what to prepare in the lead up to your initial appointment.
+Find that topic here.

-A Message From Tony Phillips, Fiona Caulley & Olivia Phillips
+A Message From Tony Phillips & Fiona Caulley